 Credit Card Statute of Limitations – PA

-This is the big question.
-It’s usually the first question that I get asked when I speak to a new potential client regarding a Credit Card Lawsuit case.
+This is the big question when a potential client calls our office for a consultation.
+It’s usually the first question that I get asked in every consult for a Credit Card Lawsuit case.
 What is the Statute of Limitations on Credit Card Debt in Pennsylvania?

 The answer is four (4) years… on most cases.
 Claims based upon Discover Bank or Capital One accounts may be subject to a three (3) year statute of limitation.
 The next question is “When does the four years start?”
 It starts thirty (30) days from the date of the last payment on the account…in most cases.
 (Please know that SOL is not the only defense available to you on a credit card/collection lawsuit, in fact, it is rarely used… see more info below).
 There are instances where a payment may not extend the statute of limitations, but those circumstances are better discussed in an attorney-client consultation.

 In real life, though, what does this mean?
 Many people ask if this Statute of Limitations prevents the Credit Card companies or Collection Agencies from filing lawsuits.
 The answer is NO!
 They can still file the lawsuit against you, it’s up to you to properly defend it.
 You must exercise your rights, in writing, or you will be subject to a default judgment.

 A Statute of Limitations defense is a very strong defense.
 If you can show that the last payment on the account was more than 4 years ago, (or three years on specific accounts) then you have an excellent chance at prevailing on a Credit Card or Collection Agency case and you potentially have a claim against the debt collector for its illegal lawsuit.